-As a student here, you’ll be stretched creatively and shown how to use imaginative solutions.
-You’ll learn the theoretical context behind your practice and be encouraged to put your ideas into practice.
-Whatever course you pick, we want you to become a versatile and deep, creative thinker.
+As a music student at UCA, you’ll be stretched creatively and will learn how to devise innovative solutions in a variety of different artistic scenarios.
+You’ll explore the theoretical context behind your practice and be encouraged to put your ideas into diverse and exciting projects.

 Music courses are available at the following locations: